List of military rations: Portugal

 The Portuguese Armed Forces developed and fields the Ração Individual de Combate (RIC).
 Packed in a camouflage cardboard box measuring 265 × 160 × 90 mm and weighing 2 kg, the ration provides 3 meals per day.
 Maximum use is made of off-the-shelf commercial items, including canned main menu items (still with their original labels).
-A typical RIC (menu 4) contains: two 415 g "poptop" cans (beef w/vegetables and chili con carne), a flat 115 g can of sardines, round 65 g can of liver paste, sweet bread, crackers, packaged bread, 2 pouches of fruit jam, pouch of quince cream, hot chocolate or instant coffee, isotonic drink mix, instant milk powder, chewing gum, boiled sweets, sugar, salt, water purification tablets, matches, 6 fuel tablets, a folding stove, plastic cutlery, a pack of tissues, a plastic bag, and an instruction/menu sheet.
+A typical RIC (menu 4) contains: two 415 g "poptop" cans (beef with vegetables and chili con carne), a flat 115 g can of sardines, round 65 g can of liver paste, sweet bread, crackers, packaged bread, 2 pouches of fruit jam, pouch of quince cream, hot chocolate or instant coffee, isotonic drink mix, instant milk powder, chewing gum, boiled sweets, sugar, salt, water purification tablets, matches, 6 fuel tablets, a folding stove, plastic cutlery, a pack of tissues, a plastic bag, and an instruction/menu sheet.

 Middle East

+Iran

+Regular army and IRGC MREs include canned meat, wheat soup, haleem and halvardeh.

 Israel

 The Israel Defense Forces "battle ration" (Manat Krav) is designed to be shared by four soldiers.
 It contains 1 can of rice filled vine leaves, 8 small cans of tuna, canned olives, a can of sweet corn, a can of pickled cucumbers, 1 can of halva spread and 1 chocolate spread, a can of peanuts, fruit flavored drink powder, and bread or matzoh crackers.
 There is also an "ambush pack" of candy and high-energy protein bars.

 In 2008, Israel introduced a new field ration to supplement the traditional Manat Krav.
 Unlike previous rations, the new Battle Ration consists of individual, self-heating, ready-to-eat meals packed inside plastic-aluminum trays.
 They are designed to be carried and used by infantry troops for up to 24 hours, until regular supply lines can be established.
 Ten menus are available, including chicken, turkey and kebab; each meal pack is supplemented with dry salami, dried fruit, tuna, halva, sweet roll, and preserved dinner rolls.
 However, as of 2012, the older rations were still in use.

 In 2011, as a result of the manufacturer going bankrupt, the IDF phased out the can of corned beef (known as 'Loof'), which had been part of the battle ration since the nation's founding.
 It would be replaced by "ground meat with tomato sauce".

 Many different recipes and different ways of serving the rations have developed in Israel.
 With the can of tuna, for example, traditionally cooked using toilet paper soaked in oil.